bgreenlee/sublime-github/README.md

 "sublime-github" (or, if you already have it installed, select "Package Control: Upgrade Package" to upgrade).

-To install it manually in a shell/Terminal (on OS X or Linux), via git:
+To install it manually in a shell/Terminal (on OS X, Linux or Cygwin), via git:

     cd ~/"Library/Application Support/Sublime Text 2/Packages/"
     git clone https://github.com/bgreenlee/sublime-github.git